randy3k/AlignTab/README.md

 Keybinds
 ------------
-For frequent patterns, consider the following keybind in your user keybinds file.
+For frequent patterns, put the following keybind in your user keybinds file.
 (Remember to change the key and regex.)

 ```
  //align =